subquery/documentation/docs/run_publish/publish.md

 ## Publish your SubQuery project to IPFS

 When deploying to SubQuery's Managed Service, you must first host your codebase in [IPFS](https://ipfs.io/).
-Hosting a project in IPFS makes it available for all and reduces your reliance on centralised services like GitHub.
+Hosting a project in IPFS makes it available for everyone and reduces your reliance on centralised services like GitHub.

 :::warning
 GitHub Deployment flows have being deprecated for IPFS